greg-pedder/moodle-course_diagnostic/README.md

 * To use, begin by visiting the settings page at Site Administration -> Courses -> Course diagnostic settings.
 * Use the checkboxes to enable the diagnostic tool, and select which test(s) to perform.
 Save any changes.
 * Simply visit a course page, which will, if enabled run the diagnostic tests, if they haven't been run previously.
-* Data will be stored and pulled from the Redis cache - which has been set to expire data every 30 minutes - this is to prevent running the tests each time you enter a course page.
+* Data will be stored and pulled from the Redis (or system) cache - which has been set to expire data every 30 minutes - this is to prevent running the tests each time you enter a course page.
 * If any errors are found, a notification will appear with a link to the report page.
 * The report page will display a list of tests run, highlighting those that have passed and/or failed.
 * Any changes made at the course settings page, will invalidate the cache for that course.
+* Any changes made at the enrolment settings page, will invalidate the cache for that course.
+* Any changes made at the enrolment methods settings page, will invalidate the cache for that course.
-* Any changes made at Site Administration ... course diagnostic settings will invalidate the whole cache.
+* Any changes made at Site Administration ... course diagnostic settings will invalidate the ^whole^ cache.
+Be careful with this one, for (hopefully) obvious reasons.